 Wrongful Death Laws

-Here at Christensen & Hymas, we know that some of you have lost loved ones because of the poor actions of others.
-We offer our condolences and our best wishes.
-But we also want to offer you help.
-This page goes over the wrongful death laws and other legal aspects of these cases.
-We want to make sure that you not only understand your rights, but also what will be expected of you as you pursue your case.
+We want to make sure that you not only understand your rights but also what will be expected of you as you pursue your case.
 While we cannot help with specifics regarding your case unless we have agreed to take it, we want to give you free information to help you avoid making any big mistakes in an already difficult time.

-Utah law specifies a death caused by the “wrongful act or neglect of another” can be pursued in court by the deceased’s heirs (or a representative of the heirs) against the party responsible for the death of their family member (Utah Code).
+Utah law specifies that what is legally considered a wrongful death is a death caused by the “wrongful act or neglect of another.”
+The law says that a claim for compensation can be pursued in court by the deceased’s heirs against the party responsible (Utah Code 78B-3-105).
 Someone may pursue a wrongful death claim because of:

 - auto accidents

 - work-related accidents

 - faulty products

 A wrongful death lawsuit can only be pursued by legal heirs.
 Only one claim can be filed on behalf of all heirs (Utah Code 78B-3-106.5).
 Utah defines heirs as all immediate, surviving family members; this includes:

 - Natural or adopted children;